Modern Slavery and Human Trafficking Statement

 We operate the following policies that are relevant to slavery and human trafficking.
 Our policies are reviewed at least every three years and supported by training and communication:

 Employee Charter - We strive to maintain the highest standards of employee conduct and ethical behaviour in delivering our services and managing our supply chain.
-The Employee Charter sets out the behaviours expected of our employees when representing Shepherds Bush Housing Group.
+The Employee Charter sets out the behaviours expected of our employees when representing SBHA.

-Procurement Policy - SBHG is committed to ensuring that its suppliers adhere to the highest standards of ethics as part of the procurement process.
+Procurement Policy - SBHA is committed to ensuring that its suppliers adhere to the highest standards of ethics as part of the procurement process.
 Suppliers are required to demonstrate that they provide safe working conditions, treat employees with dignity and respect and comply with relevant employment legislation.
+SBHA moved to a new Procurement Strategy in 2023 as part of its merger with The Guinness Partnership Limited.
+This will further strengthen our approach to procurement, contract management, and supplier onboarding.

-Safeguarding Policy - this policy sets out how SBHG will manage our obligations related to the Care Act 2014 and The Children’s Act of 1989 and 2004 when safeguarding of adults and children living in our properties.
+Safeguarding Policy - this policy sets out how SBHA will manage our obligations related to the Care Act 2014 and The Children’s Act of 1989 and 2004 when safeguarding of adults and children living in our properties.
 We recognise and encourage the need for diversity and are committed to promoting this objective.
+This policy was revised and approved by the SBHA Board during the year.

-Whistleblowing Policy - SBHG is committed to the highest standards of quality, probity, openness and accountability and as part of this commitment provides a confidential reporting process for employees to report serious concerns about any aspect of our work which includes abuse or neglect of vulnerable people.
+Whistleblowing Policy - SBHA is committed to the highest standards of quality, probity, openness and accountability and as part of this commitment provides a confidential reporting process for employees to report serious concerns about any aspect of our work which includes abuse or neglect of vulnerable people.
+This policy was replaced by the Guinness Whistleblowing Policy in late 2023 to ensure consistency in approach across the Group.